tno-terminology-design/tev2-specifications/docs/terms/term-selection-criteria.md

 These criteria are essential for determining which terms should be included in an [MRG](@) (and [HRGs](@)) that are maintained within the [scope](@).

-Term selection criteria serve as guidelines for curators and stakeholders to identify and select relevant terms based on predefined rules or filters.
+Term selection instructions serve as guidelines for curators and stakeholders to identify and select relevant terms based on predefined rules or filters.

 ## Examples